Google closes deal to buy Fitbit as US, Australia probes continue

 It is rare for a big deal to close without antitrust approval.

-Google won EU antitrust approval last month for its Fitbit bid after agreeing to restrictions on how it will use customers' health-related data.
+Google won European Union antitrust approval last month for its Fitbit bid after agreeing to restrictions on how it will use customers' health-related data.

 Australia rejected similar restrictions proposed by Google, expressing concern that the company might block Fitbit rivals from connecting to phones running Google's Android operating software.